qalucent-dev/qalucent-dev/readme.md

-We're qalucent, a platform dedicated to devex, qaulity and observability.

-Stay tuned, we've got something cookin' 🔥🔥
+Workin' on some stuff.
+Stay tuned to what we've got cookin' 🔥🔥